Open shelving has transformed from a practical storage solution into one of the most sought-after design elements in modern homes.

 Seasonal Styling Rotation: Plan quarterly styling updates to keep displays fresh:

-Group items by function but vary heights and colors
+- Group items by function, but vary in height and color

 Living Room Curation Techniques: